gbdev/pandocs/src/MBC3.md

 ### 2000-3FFF - ROM Bank Number (Write Only)

 Same as for MBC1, except that the whole 7 bits of the ROM Bank Number are written directly to this address.
-As for the MBC1, writing a value of $00 will select Bank $01 instead.
+As with the MBC1, writing a value of $00 will select Bank $01 instead.
 All other values $01-$7F select the corresponding ROM Banks.